 The site is located in the karst limestone hills of the Puuc region of the northern Yucatan Peninsula.

-Sayil is located 7 kilometres (4.3 mi) south of the contemporary Puuc archaeological site of Kabah, 5 kilometres (3.1 mi) from Xlapak and 5 kilometres (3.1 mi) from Labna.
+Sayil is located 7 km south of the contemporary Puuc archaeological site of Kabah, 5 km from Xlapak, and 5 km from Labna.
 It was built in a shallow valley among low, steep hills.

-The Puuc region that includes the site of Sayil possesses well defined wet and dry seasons and is characterised by a near absence of surface water due to the porous limestone bedrock.
+The Puuc region that includes the site of Sayil possesses well-defined wet and dry seasons and is characterized by a near absence of surface water due to the porous limestone bedrock.

 Sayil began to decline c.
 950 and the city was abandoned by c, AD 1000, a pattern of rapid growth and decline that probably was typical of the Puuc region.